Its-Rohzz/project-2048-game-repo/README.md

 3) Ansible Server
 4) Docker server (This is node for ansible server )

-### 👻👻👻👻 HERE YOUR 1ST STEP IS STARTED...GIVE YOUR BEST BUDDY 👻👻👻👻
+### 🖥️HERE YOUR 1ST STEP IS STARTED...GIVE YOUR BEST BUDDY 🖥️

 #### 👨‍💻Login in 1st server Jenkins (root user)